fondation451/fulltype/README.md

 ### `buildModel`

-The `buildModel` function allows to build model with the proper structure.
+The `typeArchitect.buildModel` function allows to build model with the proper structure.
 Its parameter should always be define as a **const type**

 ### `buildType`